zlatinb/muwire/README.md

 ## Building

-You need JDK 9 or newer.
+You need JDK 11.
+(Newer JDKs may not work.)
 After installing that and setting up the appropriate paths, just type

 ```
 ./gradlew clean assemble